Bujanovac: Ottoman era

-It became part of Rumelia, as a historical term describing the area now referred to as the Balkans or the Balkan Peninsula when it was administrated by the Ottoman Empire.
+It became part of Rumelia, as a historical term describing the area now referred to as the Balkans or the Balkan Peninsula when it was administered by the Ottoman Empire.

 After the Berlin agreement, signed in 1878, there were some administrative changes in the Ottoman Empire.
 Bujanovac – then Buyanofça – and its surroundings became part of the "Preševo area" of the Priština District and in 1905–1912 Bujanovac belonged to the 2nd category of borough covering 28 villages.
 After the Balkan Wars, the area belonged to Kumanovo District of the Kingdom of Serbia.

 Yugoslavia (1918–92)

 After the establishment of the Kingdom of Serbs, Croats and Slovenians, in 1918, Bujanovac became part of Vranje Oblast, which was formed in 1921 after the Vidovdan Constitution.
 With administrative changes in 1929, it became part of Vardar Banovina, with the town of Skopje as capital.
-With the forming of Democratic Federal Yugoslavia, it was part of Socialist Republic of Serbia from 1943 to 1992.
+With the forming of Democratic Federal Yugoslavia, it was part of Socialist Republic of Serbia from 1945 to 1992.
 After World War II, in 1947, Bujanovac was established as one of 117 municipalities of Central Serbia, under its own name.

 From 1945 until 1992 Bujanovac was part of Socialist Republic of Serbia, within SFR Yugoslavia.